-If a minor is a ward of the Texas Department of Family and Protective Services (TDFPS), the caseworker assigned to the minor by TDFPS is authorized to give the consent, in most cases.
+If a minor is a ward of the Texas Department of Family and Protective Services (DFPS), the caseworker assigned to the minor by DFPS is authorized to give the consent, in most cases.
 Caseworkers cannot consent to sterilization, withholding of life-sustaining treatment, and other procedures that involve serious deprivation of rights.

 - If a court has given a guardian full authority to handle the personal affairs of an adult with an intellectual developmental disability or mental illness, and the guardianship is still effective, then the guardian is the person authorized to give the required consent.

 - If the adult has a guardian with limited authority, you must be sure to check the court order appointing the limited guardian to see if the limited guardian is specifically granted the power to give the kind of consent that is needed.
 If the limited guardian is not specifically granted the authority to consent to what is needed, then the person with an intellectual developmental disability or mental illness is the person who is authorized to give her own consent.
 If the limited guardian does not have authority to consent and the adult is, as a factual matter, unable to give the required consent because of lack of understanding, then the limited guardian must go to court and obtain additional powers so that she will be authorized to give the required consent.

 Adults with An Intellectual Developmental Disability Who Do Not Have Guardians